NFT-DAO/Akkadia/README.md

 As the fund-3 proposal states, we were seeking ways to commercialize our work to have a long- term sustainable DAO.
-A few devs felt they needed some assurances they would be remunerated for their contributions and the code was being held in a private repo only theyhad access to.
+A few devs felt they needed some assurances they would be remunerated for their contributions and the code was being held in a private repo only they had access to.
 We offered the devs ADA equal to their time at USD120,000/yr. which they refused as they believed the monetary value of their code in equity or Gov tokens would be greater.
 However, we were not in a position yet to offer equity or Gov tokens as those aren’t formulated.
 Ultimately 3 of the devs decided to finish up the MVP Ticket Sale app and depart to